-Reported defects reports will be checked daily and appropriate measures undertaken on a risk assessed basis.
+Reported defects reports will be checked by the Premises teams daily and appropriate measures undertaken on a risk assessed basis.
 If defects cannot be rectified satisfactorily then other measures will be taken to make the area or situation safe until a permanent repair can be made.